apache/ode/distro/src/examples-war/readme.txt

 export PATH=$PATH:PATH_TO_ODE/bin

-The sendsoap command can either be executed using sendsoap.bat under Windows or sendsoap.sh with Linux (replace accordingly in the following command line examples).
+The sendsoap command can either be executed using sendsoap.bat under Windows or sendsoap with Linux (replace accordingly in the following command line examples).

 Hello World 2